Princeton’s progressive student groups denounce white supremacy, University’s ‘complicity’

 The statement listed a number of “Examples of Princeton University’s complicity.”
 Although it was unclear exactly what Princeton was complicit in, the phrase seemed to refer to the actions of white supremacist groups.

-Yousef Elzalabany, who was identified as one of the two principal authors of the statement, declined to comment, and did not respond to a request to clarify exactly what the University was complicit in.
-Annabelle Tseng, the other principal author, did not respond to requests for comment.
+Yousef Elzalabany, who was identified as an organizer of the statement, declined to comment, and did not respond to a request to clarify exactly what the University was complicit in.
+Annabelle Tseng, a principal author, did not respond to requests for comment.